snok/drf-openapi-tester/README.rst

 Input Validation
 ================

-To verify that your request bodies are correctly documented in your swagger docs, it can be useful to test it.
+To make sure your request body documentation is accurate, and will stay accurate, it can be useful to set up tests.

 Considering most APIs will use input serializers for input validation, it seems sensible to just run the example documentation on your serializer.